Waxworks: Some Singles 1977–1982

 Waxworks: Some Singles 1977–1982 is the first compilation album by English rock band XTC, released in November 1982 by Virgin Records.
-Though it followed closely on the heels of the successful English Settlement album and its lead-off single "Senses Working Overtime", it failed to crack the Top 40 perhaps signalling their commercial decline in Britain.
-All twelve tracks appear on the first disc of 1996's Fossil Fuel: The XTC Singles 1977-1992.
-It was initially released shrinkwrapped with the Beeswax: Some B-Sides 1977-1982 included as a "free bonus album".
+Though it followed closely on the heels of the successful English Settlement album and its lead-off single "Senses Working Overtime", it failed to chart in the Top 40 in the UK.
+It was initially released shrinkwrapped with the Beeswax: Some B-Sides 1977–1982 compilation included as a "free bonus album".

 Critical reception

 In a retrospective review for AllMusic, Chris Woodstra wrote that though Waxworks: Some Singles 1977–1982 has been replaced by more comprehensive XTC compilation albums later on, it "remains the classic compilation of the band's first, pre-studio-bound period."